bonitasoft/bonita-doc/md/wildfly-bundle.md

 ::: info
 **Note:** Beginning with version 7.3.0, Bonita BPM Platform configuration, including the license file, is stored in the same database as the Bonita BPM Engine data, namely in the `CONFIGURATION` table.
 The initialization of this configuration happens during start-bonita.bat (for Windows) or start.bonita.sh (for Linux) execution.
-To update this configuration, use the [*Platform setup tool*](BonitaBPM_platform_setup.md) embedded in Bonita BPM bundles.
+Once initialized, to update this configuration, use the [*Platform setup tool*](BonitaBPM_platform_setup.md) embedded in Bonita BPM bundles.
 :::

 ### Get and install a license (Subscription editions only)